hafizkh/Rock-Paper-Scissor/README.md

 - This Assignment has been done as a assignment and added the unit testing.
 - This work is only applicable in the console yet.
+- UI for this game will be updated soon.